 Shared Analytical Facilities

-CEES is a partnership between the School of Earth Sciences, the Computer Systems Laboratory and private industry.
+CEES is a partnership between the School of Earth, Energy & Environmental Sciences, the Computer Systems Laboratory and private industry.

 The EM-1: Gas-Solution Analytical Center provides quantitative analysis and technical expertise to members of the Stanford community needing to conduct soil, gas, and water measurements.